-Then, press <Upgrade> button if your download is not successful, the switch will also be back to "Software Upgrade", and it will not upgrade the software as well.
+If your download is not successful, the switch will also be back to "Software Upgrade", and it will not upgrade the software as well.

 When download is completed, the switch starts upgrading software.
 A reboot message will be prompted after completing upgrading software.
 At this time, you must reboot the switch to have new software worked.